Eco-CO2/energy_analysis_toolbox/doc/developer_guide/index.rst

 to explain what you want or need to do.

-Your are greatly encouraged to use the issues template to help us understand your needs so that we can assist you in your use of improvement of |et| !
+Your are greatly encouraged to use the issues template to help us understand your needs so that we can assist you in your use of improvement of |eat| !

 .. _issue tracker: https://gitlab.ecoco2.com/recherche/energy_analysis_toolbox/-/issues
 .. _open a new issue: https://gitlab.ecoco2.com/recherche/energy_analysis_toolbox/-/issues/new